Libmagicxx v8.2.1

 ├── file/ # File and the Magic Number Recognition Library

-├── googletest # GoogleTest
+├── googletest/ # GoogleTest

-├── inc/ # Header files
+├── include/ # Header files

 ├── scripts/ # Utility scripts

-├── src/ # Source files
+├── sources/ # Source files

 ├── tests/ # Test files